fenneh/NiniteSloth/README.md

 ## AutoNinite.ps1

-Pretty simple, open the script up in a text ediot and change all the variables at the top of the file to your Ninite direcetory.
+Pretty simple, open the script up in a text editor and change all the variables at the top of the file to your Ninite direcetory.

-There's other things you want to change in there such as your SMTP server settings, AD settings.
+There's other things you want to change in there such as your SMTP server settings & AD roots.
 Given the uniquness of environments there's not really a "smart" way to do this so there's a tiny bit of legwork before you get it running.

 ## NiniteOne.bat

 Again, open this file up in a text editor and change the paths pointing to the folder in for which the AutoNinite.ps1 script lies.
+This batch file is really there for a quick and easy way to capture the output and attachment to a scheduled task.

+# Additional Flags

+If you want some additional functionality then you'll want to read the command line switch references @ https://ninite.com/help/features/switches.html for NiniteOne.
+Some features you could build in for example is to only update certain packages or freeze installs at certain versions.